ardanlabs/gotraining/reading/design_guidelines.md

     * Profile before you decide something is performance critical.
     * Test to know you are correct.

-**4) Micro-Optimization**
-**_You can choose to ignore everything above if there is a good reason, but be aware of the risk of ignoring them._**

-This is about squeezing every ounce of performance as possible.
+Micro-Optimizations are about squeezing every ounce of performance as possible.
 When code is written with this as the priority, it is very difficult to write code that is readable, simple or idiomatic.
 You are writing clever code that may require the unsafe package or you may need to drop into assembly.

 [Example of a micro optimization](https://play.golang.org/p/D_bImirgXL)